michalbe/PHOQSE/models/1_rotor/README.md

 ![rotors](../../imgs/rotors-model.png)
 Exploded view of an Enigma machine rotor.
 Labeled components are as follows:
  1. Notched ring [:one:](stl/1_notched_ring.stl) [:two:](stl/2_notched_ring.stl)
- 2. Dot marking the position of the "A" contact, for use by the operator in assembling the rotor
+ 2. Front face (dot marking the position of the "A")
  3. Alphabet "tyre" or ring; some rings had a sequence of numerals instead of letters
  4. Electrical plate contacts
  5. Wire connections joining the plate contacts to the pin contacts